Monument Terminology

 Vertical type

-General term for any taller, upright monument, as opposed to the lower, horizontal type.
+A general term for any tall, upright monument, as opposed to shorter, horizontal styles.

 Wash or drop-wash